senguptashritama/AirQualityApp/README.md

 Key parameters influencing air quality dynamics, including PM2.5, PM10, NO, NO2, NOx, NH3, CO, SO2, O3, Benzene, Toluene, and Xylene, are integrated into the forecasting models.
 This integration provides stakeholders with comprehensive information on air quality variations and health risks, enabling informed decisions and targeted interventions.
 The intuitive web interface further enhances user engagement, allowing seamless selection of cities, dates, and prediction models.

-By bridging technology and environmental science, this system aims to empower stakeholders to mitigate the adverse effects of air pollution and promote healthier communities.

 ## Data Preprocessing